 If you know of anyone else travelling to Victoria Falls – be sure to give them these tips!

 Do you eat scones?
-Have you got into a debate about what goes on first – the cream or the jam… If you aren’t sure, try it both ways to find out.
-Let us know below!
+Have you got into a debate about what goes on first – the cream or the jam… If you aren’t sure, try it both ways when you have the Stanley Terrace High Tea, to find out and let us know in the comments below.
 Personally, I am a jam then cream gal, and require lots of both!
 Lol! 🙂